mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "I guess I can't complain then," he said.

     "So, the plan.
-Casra had originally intended to be captured by Lissa in an effort to rally hae old followers closer to each other.
+Casra had originally intended to be captured by Shinna in an effort to rally hae old followers closer to each other.
 Lin and I would then start a resistance from this group, and overtake hae.
-What Casra didn't anticipate was the power of Lissa's spy network to thwart the resistance.
-Thi had to build an army instead - far from the influences of Lissa, and she started by plucking you straight from under the Great Pavilion.
+What Casra didn't anticipate was the power of Shinna's spy network to thwart the resistance.
+Thi had to build an army instead - far from the influences of Shinna, and she started by plucking you straight from under the Great Pavilion.
 Thi took a chance that you would be able to lead the army when the time came.
 So when she saw hundreds of people on the shore, and a greedy Ramne, she didn't run.
 She's dedicated her whole life to this plan, and now she's gambled it all on you, Kipnu."

     He stood up and faced the wall adjacent to the ladder.